Prague Healthcare and What to Expect

 I used to have BUPA International classic cover so it came as a shock that the biggest hospital in the Czech Republic would not accept it.
 It was pure chance that two years earlier I had an ear infection that required me to join the Unicare medical practice here in Prague (1000kc per year at the time).
 The hospital (MOTOL) would not deal directly with BUPA but, so long as Unicare guaranteed payment there would be no problem so that’s how it works.
 If I go to MOTOL, their foreign department gives me a piece of paper which when treatment is completed I return to them.
 They claim from Unicare and Unicare claims from BUPA.
 You can pay for treatment with a credit card but I’m sure that there is a limit.
 Bear in mind that if you are not an EU citizen, you will almost certainly have to join one of the International clinics if you need a hospital stay.

-Following a little drama that we had in 2006 I thought that parents would like to know what is available in chemists here to buy off the shelf.
+Following a little drama that we had I thought that parents would like to know what is available in chemists here to buy off the shelf.
 If you wake up in the middle of the night in your hotel and the child is running a high temperature or has an allergic reaction to something then it’s not really the best time to try and get to a chemist.
 If the small child or baby starts to be incoherent or shaking then it’s a borderline hospital visit.
 You’ll be asking to be taken to the MOTOL hospital (biggest in Prague).
 If it’s still a high temperature then all of the following stuff is available from any Chemist/Lekarna which you can consider having available during your stay.
 You can also ask if the hotel has any of this as well.
 Any Prague healthcare advice from me will always tell you to adhere to the stated dose (in Czech, “rok/roky/let” all mean years, “mesice” means months, “pul” means half);

 1) Panadol Baby – 3 to 18 months.
 Taken orally.
 This is very popular with parents to give to a smaller child running a temperature.